zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

        matching *Child Zone* in the answer section, add name server IP to the *Responds Without DNSKEY* set and go to next name server.
     4. Add name server IP to the *Responds With DNSKEY* set.
-    5. Send *NSEC Query* to the name server IP and do:
+    5. Send *NSEC Query* to the name server IP.
+    6. If there is no DNS response do:
+       1. Add name server IP to the *No Response NSEC Query* set.
+       2. Go to next name server IP.
+    7. If the [RCODE Name] in the response is not "NoError" or if the AA flag is not set in the response (or both) then do:
+       1. Add name server IP to the *Error Response NSEC Query* set.
+       2. Go to next name server IP.

-       1. If the authority section contains no NSEC3 record then add the name server IP to the *Responds Without NSEC3* set and go to next name server.
+    8. If the authority section contains no NSEC3 record then add the name server IP to the *Responds Without NSEC3* set and go to next name server.
-       2. Else do:
+    9. Else do:
-          1. If there are more than one NSEC record in the authority section then add name server IP to the *Multiple NSEC3* set and use one of them for the following steps.
+       1. If there are more than one NSECS record in the authority section then add name server IP to the *Multiple NSEC3* set and use one of them for the following steps.
        2. Add name server IP to the *Responds With NSEC3* set.
        3. Extract the NSEC3 hash algorithm and add it and the name server IP to the *Hash Algorithm* set.
        4. Extract the NSEC3 flags and add them and the name server IP to the *NSEC3 flags* set.
        5. Extract the NSEC3 hash iterations value and add it and the name server IP to the *NSEC3 Iterations* set.
        6. Extract the NSEC3 salt length and add it and the name server IP to the *NSEC3 Salt Length* set.

 7. If the *Responds With DNSKEY* set is empty and the *Responds Without DNSKEY* is non-empty then output *[DS03_NO_DNSSEC_SUPPORT]* with the name server IP